aproposmath/stationeers-pytrapic/README.md

 - `global` statement (useful to mimic function return values or store state between function calls)
 - remove unused functions ([you can have one code file for all your ICs!](https://aproposmath.github.io/stationeers-pytrapic?fileUrl=https://raw.githubusercontent.com/aproposmath/stationeers-pytrapic/refs/heads/main/examples/one_file_to_rule_them_all.py))
 - remove all labels
+- function inlining (if a function is only called once, it will be inlined into the caller)

 **Limitations**